-The fix?
 Closing the browser when it’s not needed.

-Whether this happens or not depends on the sort of applications and extensions you have installed in Chrome.
-Some of these will “ask” the browser to stay awake so that they can continue to function; e.g., to deliver notifications of new e-mail messages or keep an active IRC chat alive.
+Some apps and extension can “ask” the browser to stay awake so that they can continue to function; e.g., to deliver notifications of new e-mail messages, or keep a chat alive.

 How to Stop Chrome Running in the Background

-- Click on the Chrome menu (or press Alt+E)
+- Open the Chrome menu (press

 - Select Settings